Curetix/mailflare-extension/README.md

 # Cloudflare Email Extension

-This extension provides an easy-to-use way to turn Cloudflare's Email Routing into your own private email alias service for your domains, similar to AnonAddy and SimpleLogin.
+This extension provides an easy way to turn [Cloudflare Email Routing](https://developers.cloudflare.com/email-routing/) into your own private email alias service, similar to AnonAddy and SimpleLogin.
 No third-party services or tedious configuration of a self-hosted email server needed.